Saracen (Quapaw chief): Indian removal

-In 1833, Saracen was a signatory to a treaty with the US in which the Quapaw agreed to cede their territory in Arkansas, and to relocate to the northeastern corner of the Indian Territory.
-Saracen did not go to the new reservation.
-He led 300 Quapaw back to the Red River in Louisiana.
-Saracen returned to Arkansas, where he lived in Jefferson County until his death.
+Later life

-The gravestone of Sarasen (this spelling more typical of French) at St. Joseph Catholic Cemetery in Pine Bluff is inscribed, "Friend of the Missionaries.
-Rescuer of captive children."
-It inaccurately states he died in 1832, as he is documented as living beyond that year.
+In 1833, Saracen was a signatory to a treaty with the United States in which the Quapaw agreed to cede their remaining territory in Arkansas and to relocate to the northeastern corner of the Indian Territory.
+Saracen remained in Jefferson County, Arkansas, until his death and was buried at the "old Dardenne place."
+In 1905, Saracen's remains were reinterned in the St. Joseph's Cemetery at Pine Bluff, Arkansas, under the direction of Rt.
+Rev. J. M. Lucey.
+His 20th-century gravestone inaccurately states that Saracen died in 1832, as he is documented as living beyond that year.